Romina Falconi: Early life and career

-Romina Falconi grew up in Torpignattara (a known area of Rome), and made her debut on Teatro Ariston, at the 57th Sanremo Music Festival, in 2007, with "Ama", rising the fifth position in the Newcomers section.
-In 2009 she worked as choirgirl during Eros Ramazzotti's Ali e Radici World Tour.
+Romina Falconi grew up in Torpignattara (a known area of Rome), and made her debut on Teatro Ariston, at the 57th Sanremo Music Festival, in 2007, with "Ama", rising to the fifth position in the Newcomers section.
+In 2009, she worked as a choirgirl during Eros Ramazzotti's Ali e Radici World Tour.

-In 2010 she moved in Milan, where she starts her collaboration with independent humoristic songwriter Immanuel Casto, with "Crash", an electropop/comedy single contained in Casto's album "Adult Music".
+In 2010, she moved to Milan, where she started her collaboration with independent humoristic songwriter Immanuel Casto, with "Crash", an electropop/comedy single contained in Casto's album "Adult Music".

 The X-Factor experience

-In search for a renaissance, after an unproductive period, in 2012 she decided to take part in the sixth season of the Italian version of The X-Factor, membering the Over 25 category and mentored by Morgan.
+In search of a renaissance, after an unproductive period, in 2012 she decided to take part in the sixth season of the Italian version of The X-Factor, joining the Over 25 category and mentored by Morgan.
 Her fashion stylist was Roberta Martini.
 She started a dadaist trip in the new wave genre, which was far from her tastes, performing songs like "Duel" by Propaganda, "The Voice" by Ultravox and "Rio" by Duran Duran.
-One of her most notable performance was "Llorando", famous theme from David Lynch's Mulholland Drive, and Roy Orbison's Crying cover.
-She went eliminated at the end of fourth live show, after a variation on trash genre, in which she revisited "Il tempo se ne va" by Adriano Celentano.
+One of her most notable performances was "Llorando", a famous theme from David Lynch's Mulholland Drive, and Roy Orbison's Crying cover.
+She was eliminated at the end of the fourth live show, after a variation on the trash genre, in which she revisited "Il tempo se ne va" by Adriano Celentano.